GoogleCloudPlatform/professional-services-data-validator/README.md

-                        Comma separated list of tables in the form schema.table=target_schema.target_table Target schema name and table name are optional. i.e 'bigquery-public-data.new_york_citibike.citibike_trips' --grouped-columns or -gc GROUPED_COLUMNS
+                        Comma separated list of tables in the form schema.table=target_schema.target_table Target schema name and table name are optional. i.e 'bigquery-public-data.new_york_citibike.citibike_trips' [--grouped-columns or -gc GROUPED_COLUMNS]
-                        Comma separated list of columns for Group By i.e col_a,col_b --primary-keys or -pk PRIMARY_KEYS
+                        Comma separated list of columns for Group By i.e col_a,col_b [--primary-keys or -pk PRIMARY_KEYS]
-                        Comma separated list of columns to use as primary keys (Optional) Only use with grouped column validation --count COLUMNS       Comma separated list of columns for count or * for all columns --sum COLUMNS         Comma separated list of columns for sum or * for all numeric --min COLUMNS         Comma separated list of columns for min or * for all numeric --max COLUMNS         Comma separated list of columns for max or * for all numeric --avg COLUMNS         Comma separated list of columns for avg or * for all numeric --bq-result-handler or -bqrh PROJECT_ID.DATASET.TABLE
+                        Comma separated list of columns to use as primary keys (Note) Only use with grouped column validation [--count COLUMNS]     Comma separated list of columns for count or * for all columns [--sum COLUMNS]       Comma separated list of columns for sum or * for all numeric [--min COLUMNS]       Comma separated list of columns for min or * for all numeric [--max COLUMNS]       Comma separated list of columns for max or * for all numeric [--avg COLUMNS]       Comma separated list of columns for avg or * for all numeric [--bq-result-handler or -bqrh PROJECT_ID.DATASET.TABLE]
-                        (Optional) BigQuery destination for validation results.
+                        BigQuery destination for validation results.
 Defaults to stdout.
-                        See: *Validation Reports* section --service-account or -sa PATH_TO_SA_KEY
+                        See: *Validation Reports* section [--service-account or -sa PATH_TO_SA_KEY]
-                        (Optional) Service account to use for BigQuery result handler output.
+                        Service account to use for BigQuery result handler output.
-  --filters SOURCE_FILTER:TARGET_FILTER
+  [--filters SOURCE_FILTER:TARGET_FILTER]
                         Colon spearated string values of source and target filters.
                         If target filter is not provided, the source filter will run on source and target tables.
                         See: *Filters* section
-  --config-file or -c CONFIG_FILE
+  [--config-file or -c CONFIG_FILE]
                         YAML Config File Path to be used for storing validations.
-  --threshold or -th THRESHOLD
+  [--threshold or -th THRESHOLD]
-                        (Optional) Float value.
+                        Float value.
 Maximum pct_difference allowed for validation to be considered a success.
 Defaults to 0.0
-  --labels or -l KEY1=VALUE1,KEY2=VALUE2
+  [--labels or -l KEY1=VALUE1,KEY2=VALUE2]
-                        (Optional) Comma-separated key value pair labels for the run.
+                        Comma-separated key value pair labels for the run.
-  --format or -fmt      Format for stdout output, Supported formats are (text, csv, json, table) Defaults to table.
+  [--format or -fmt]    Format for stdout output.
+Supported formats are (text, csv, json, table).
+                        Defaults to table.
 ```

 The default aggregation type is a 'COUNT *'.
 If no aggregation flag (i.e count,